 Revenues.
-During the three months ended March 31, 2014 and 2013 we recognized revenue of \$78,810 and \$105,627, respectively.
-The revenues that we generated in 2014 and 2013 were derived from Jatropha related advisory services we rendered to third parties and a small amount of government subsidies in 2013.
-Revenues received from agricultural subsidies and from the sale of Jatropha products are paid to our GCE Mexico I, LLC subsidiary and are used in its operations in Mexico.
-Revenues we generate from Jatropha advisory services and from Camelina operations are used for this company's operations.
+During the three months ended March 31, 2015 and 2014 we recognized revenue of \$158,231 and \$78,810, respectively.
+The revenues that we generated in 2015 and 2014 were derived from energy farm management, development and advisory services, and charcoal production.
+Revenues we generate from these services are used for this company's operations.

-In the short term, our goal is to increase the amount of advisory and management services that we render to third parties in order to generate revenues to fund our corporate working capital needs, and to generate Camelina-related revenues from the Camelina business that we acquired in March 2013.
+In the short term, our goal is to increase the amount of advisory and management services in order to generate revenues to fund our corporate working capital needs, and to generate Camelina-related revenues from the Camelina business that we acquired in March 2013.
 Our Camelina operations are expected to generate revenues from the sale of Camelina seeds, the sale of Camelina oil, and the sale of the Camelina biomass for use as feed for livestock.
-In the longer term, our goal is to substantially increase the revenues derived from the operations of our Jatropha farms, to rapidly ramp up our Camelina operations by increasing the amount of Camelina acreage under plantation in North America, and to continue to generate fees from advisory services that we render to third parties.
-We anticipate that revenues for the remainder of 2014 will increase due the sale of renewable charcoal from the restart and scale-up of our biomass processing project in Mexico.
+In the longer term, we plan to substantially increase the revenues derived from the operations of our Jatropha farms, to rapidly ramp up our Camelina operations, and to continue to generate revenue from management, development, and advisory services.
+We anticipate that revenues for the remainder of 2015 will increase due the sale of renewable charcoal from the restart and scale-up of our biomass processing project in Mexico, which revenue will be used to partially defray the operating costs of our Mexico farms.

 General and Administrative Expenses.
-Our general and administrative expenses related to the three months ended March 31, 2014 were substantially unchanged from last year's periods (\$492,356 and \$560,139, respectively).
+Our general and administrative expenses related to the three months ended March 31, 2015 were substantially unchanged from last year's periods (\$593,615 and \$492,356, respectively).
 General and administrative expenses principally consist of officer compensation, outside services (such as legal, accounting, and consulting expenses), share-based compensation, and other general expenses (such as insurance, occupancy costs and travel).

 Plantation (Farm) Operating Costs.
-For the three months ended March 31, 2014 and 2013, we recorded Plantation Operating Costs from the operations of the farms of \$27,731 and \$570,156, respectively.
-The decrease was mostly due to a work force reduction at our Mexico farms as we scaled back planting of new Jatropha trees at those Mexico farms.
+For the three months ended March 31, 2015 and 2014, we recorded Plantation Operating Costs from the operations of the farms of \$30,376 and \$27,731, respectively.
+As the operations on the Mexican farm has remained the consistent, there is no significant change in the total costs incurred.

 Other Income/Expense.
-Interest expense for the three months ended March 31, 2014 increased slightly from the same periods in 2013 due to larger outstanding principal balances.
+Interest expense for the three months ended March 31, 2015 increased slightly from the same periods in 2014 due to larger outstanding principal balances.